wladyjvr/WhatsAllApp/README.md

 ## Usage
 1. Go to WhatsApp Web, a green button should appear, click it to open the UI
 2. Enter a range of phonenumbers you want to enumerate, more than 500 numbers is probably a little much
-3. After a few seconds you'll see a table of phonenumbers, profile pics, about texts and on/offline statuses
+3. After a few seconds you'll see a table of phonenumbers, profile pics, about texts
-4. Every 10 sec, the script checks if someone is online and places that number at the beginning of the table
-5. If someone is currently online, the left border of the profile picture becomes green

 ## FAQ
-* __I can't see online/offline status of users?__

-   Yeah, that's a bug that needs some fixing.

 * __Can you update the script so it becomes a mass surveillance tool?__

    No, it has its privacy concerns already as it is.
 Ask your local secret service for more info.